beltromatti/noesis-hosting/README.md

 PLATFORM_UPLOAD_TMP="/var/www/noesis-hosting/tmp"
 PLATFORM_NGINX_SNIPPETS="/etc/nginx/hosted-sites"
 PLATFORM_FREE_DOMAIN="hosting.noesisai.org"
+PLATFORM_EDGE_IP="13.62.103.65"
 MAX_ARCHIVE_SIZE_MB="150"
 ```

 Ensure the upload directories exist and are writable by the runtime user.

+`PLATFORM_EDGE_IP` is the public IPv4 address your domains should resolve to; the dashboard uses it to flag DNS propagation.

 ## 🧑‍💻 Local development